ingelsten/HDIP-POWERBI-Project/README.md

 The scripts in this GitHub is applicable to company and organisations using Fieldview and/or Pipedrive

-Any development will reuire the creation of API keys.
+Any development will require the creation of API keys.

 ## Script Languages